FreakC-Foundation/FreakC/README.md

 For syntax highlighting, copy the "FreakC" folder in the same folder, then paste it in "%APPDATA%\Sublime Text v\Packages\ArnoldC".

+Sublime Text is highly supported for FreakC, so you definitely should use Sublime Text if you want to start FreakC development.

 ## Frameworks
 There are many frameworks in the utilities folder that you can use, I will definitely update the usage of them soon.